wangmenglulu/multiomics-configs/README.md

 If possible, creates the IDF for each dataset.

+## Projects

+### Detecting Non-canonical Peptides in Cell-lines and Tumor data

+LFQ and TMT datasets are search against non-canonical and tissue specific variant databases generated with pgdb nextflow pipeline.
+The list of datasets can be found [here](?)

 ### Contributing

 If you want to add a dataset to the repository please create a Pull request with the annotations.